Arquivotheca/PDOS/readme.txt

 Windows device drivers will also work on
 PD-Windows one day, and that PD-Windows will no longer be dependent on the 16-bit BIOS.
+Note that PD-Windows and PDOS/386 ship as a single product.